ForgeGit/ignite_wotlk/README.md

 ### Ignite 101

+#### Part 1 - The ignite formula

 Ignite in its most simple definition, is a flat 40% of your critical damage.

+This is one of the reasons why more crit and bigger crit = bigger ignite and bigger damage.

-Doesn't matter how many times you refresh ignite, how long ignite lasts, or how big ignite gets, it should always be 40% of your critical damage dealt.
+Doesn't matter how many times you refresh ignite, how long ignite lasts, or how big ignite gets, it should always be 40% of your spell's direct critical damage dealt.

 <img src="img/ignite1.png" />